Cryptocurrency scams

 Further help and support

-Cryptocurrency related investment scams are prevalent across various social media platforms which can result in significant financial loss (i.e. lifesavings, pension etc.) and in turn have a negative impact on peoples futures and mental wellbeing.
+Cryptocurrency related investment scams are prevelant across various social media platforms which can result in significant financial loss (i.e. lifesavings, pension etc.) and in turn have a negative impact on peoples futures and mental wellbeing.

 The best way to protect yourself from crypto currency fraud is to be careful and selective about the websites you visit and whom you engage with online, especially when considering to invest large amounts of money.
 More information on where and how to invest in crypto currency can be found by visiting the Financial Conduct Authority website – Cryptoassets | FCA